particle-iot/docs/src/content/getting-started/billing/data-operations.md

 There is no limit to the number of blocks you can purchase in the Growth plan, however upgrading to an enterprise contract can reduce the cost.

-### What happens if I exceed the number of Data Operations?
+### What happens if I exceed the number of data operations?

 In the Free plan, if you need more Data Operations you will need to upgrade to the Growth plan.
 When you exceed {{freeTierDataOperationsUnit}} Data Operations, all Data Operations for both cellular and Wi-Fi will stop until the end of the billing month, when they will be resumed.
 You cannot add more Data Operations to the Free plan.